Easy Rider: Writing

-When seeing a still of himself and Bruce Dern in The Wild Angels, Peter Fonda had the idea of a modern Western, involving two bikers travelling around the country and eventually getting shot by hillbillies.
+When seeing a still of himself and Bruce Dern in The Wild Angels, Peter Fonda had the idea of a modern Western, involving two bikers traveling across the country after a drug sale.
 He called Dennis Hopper, and the two decided to turn that into a movie, The Loners, with Hopper directing, Fonda producing, and both starring and writing.
-They brought in screenwriter Terry Southern, who came up with the title Easy Rider.
+Back in LA, Fonda introduced Hopper to Cliff Vaughs, who Peter had met after his second arrest for marijuana in 1967, when Cliff interviewed Peter for radio station KRLA.
+Over multiple meetings, Vaughs provided his experiences riding a chopper through the South while working on civil rights with the SNCC in 1963–1965, including being shot at by two duck hunters in a pickup while he was riding his chopper with Iris Greenburg on the back, between Jackson and Little Rock.
+Vaughs had a handmade poster on his living room wall with collaged letters spelling 'Where has my easy rider gone?' atop a poster from the Mae West film She Done Him Wrong.
+Vaughs was made Associate Producer of the film, and designed/built the two choppers, with the assistance of Ben Hardy and Larry Marcus.
+Fonda and Hopper later brought in screenwriter Terry Southern.
 The film was mostly shot without a screenplay, with ad-libbed lines, and production started with only the outline and the names of the protagonists.
 Keeping the Western theme, Wyatt was named after Wyatt Earp and Billy after Billy the Kid.
 However, Southern disputed that Hopper wrote much of the script.
 In an interview published in 2016 [Southern died in 1995] he said, "You know if Den Hopper improvises a dozen lines and six of them survive the cutting room floor he'll put in for screenplay credit.
 Now it would be almost impossible to exaggerate his contribution to the film—but, by George, he manages to do it every time."
 According to Southern, Fonda was under contract to produce a motorcycle film with A.I.P., which Fonda had agreed to allow Hopper to direct.
 According to Southern, Fonda and Hopper didn't seek screenplay credit until after the first screenings of the film, which required Southern's agreement due to writers guild policies.
 Southern says he agreed out of a sense of camaraderie, and that Hopper later took credit for the entire script.